 In some instances, an action that violates Tufts policy may also violate local, state, or federal law.
 Such violations of law may be pursued in civil or criminal court simultaneous with and separate from the resolution of a complaint within the University.
 A pending legal action usually shall not delay University action, nor shall the outcome of a civil or criminal case determine the outcome of University proceeding.

 Students and student organizations may be held responsible for attempted violations of University policy, even if the student is prevented from or otherwise does not complete the act of misconduct.
 Such attempted misconduct may be sanctioned to the same extent as completed misconduct.

 Interpretation and Revision

-The Dean of Student Affairs determines the applicability of these policies and their interpretation.
-Policies regarding student behavior are updated regularly by the Dean of Student Affairs Office with recommendation from the Committee on Student Life.
-The most updated version is published online and free printed copies are available in the Dean of Student Affairs Office (Dowling Hall, Suite 701).
+The Dean of Students determines the applicability of these policies and their interpretation.
+Policies regarding student behavior are updated regularly by the Dean of Students Office with recommendation from the Committee on Student Life.
+The most updated version is published online and free printed copies are available in the Dean of Students Office (Dowling Hall, Suite 701).

 Allegations of Sexual Misconduct or Non-Discrimination Policy Violations

 Because of the very personal nature of sexual misconduct and other forms of discrimination, the Office of Equal Opportunity (OEO) investigates and resolves all such allegations in accordance with the university-wide Sexual Misconduct Policy, the Non-Discrimination Policy, and the Relationships with Students Policy.
 The Non-Discrimination Policy is available online, and the Sexual Misconduct Policy is available online.
 The Sexual Misconduct Adjudication Process (SMAP) is available online.